Steckschwein/steckschwein.github.io/content/cpuramdecoder/index.md

   - hardware
 ---

 The CPU boards carries the main CPU 65c02, 64k RAM organized in two 32k * 8 SRAM chips (62256).
 We decided to use SRAM just because it's much simpler to use than DRAM as we do not need a DRAM conroller.
 Also, small SRAM chips are cheap and easy to obtain.
-The ROM is a 28c256 EEPROM, which is banked in at $e000 in 8k steps.
+The ROM is a 28c256 EEPROM, which is banked in at $e000 in 8k steps. \
 Clock generation and reset circuit reside on the CPU board, too.
 We decided to replicate the NE555 based reset circuit used by commodore in the PET series as a little hommage.
+Clock is generated using a 16MHz can oscillator and a 74HCT393 4bit counter to divide the 16 MHz into 4 jumper-selectable clocks: 8 MHz, 4 MHz, 2 Mhz and 1 MHz

 ![CPU Memory Board](images/cpu_mem_rdy.png) CPU/memory board